Giuseppe Mazzini

-Giuseppe Mazzini (/mætˈsiːni/, /mɑːtˈ-, mɑːdˈziːni/; /it/; 22 June 1805 – 10 March 1872) was an Italian politician, journalist, and activist for the unification of Italy (Risorgimento) and spearhead of the Italian revolutionary movement.
+Giuseppe Mazzini (Note: English: /mætˈsiːni/ mat-SEE-nee, /mɑːtˈsiːni, mɑːdˈziːni/ maht-SEE-nee-,_-mahd-ZEE-nee; /it/.)
+(22 June 1805 – 10 March 1872) was an Italian politician, lawyer, journalist, philosopher, and political activist who worked for the unification of Italy (Risorgimento) and was a major leader of the Italian revolutionary movement.
 His efforts helped bring about the independent and unified Italy in place of the several separate states, many dominated by foreign powers, that existed until the 19th century.
-An Italian nationalist in the historical radical tradition and a proponent of a republicanism of social-democratic inspiration, Mazzini helped define the modern European movement for popular democracy in a republican state.
+An Italian nationalist in the historical radical tradition and a proponent of a republicanism of social-democratic inspiration, Mazzini "helped define the European movement for popular democracy in a republican state."
+He is widely known as the "Prophet of Italian Nationalism".